Can I Get a Personal Loan Without a Job?

 » MORE: Using your 401(k) to pay off debt: What are your options?

 However, if the policy expires, the loan is treated as a withdrawal and may be subject to taxes.
-Additionally, if there's a balance outstanding when the insured dies, that amount is subtracted from the death benefit.
+Additionally, if a balance is outstanding when the insured dies, that amount is deducted from the death benefit.

 Borrow from friends or family

-Friends and family with available cash may be willing to lend you money.
+Friends and family with cash on hand may be willing to lend you money.
 But before pursuing this path, know that this loan type could affect your personal relationships.

-The IRS requires you to create a formal loan agreement, including a repayment schedule and interest rate.
+The IRS requires you to create a formal loan agreement that includes a repayment schedule and an interest rate.
 If your lender does not charge the minimum applicable federal rate (AFR), the government may tax them on interest they didn't charge.
 To avoid this scenario, it may be better for your family or friend to consider it a gift instead.

 FAQ